 \subsection{Model Design and Dual-Path Training}

-ICAR integrates ConvNeXt-IC complexity routing with adaptive ViT-L/14 processing.
+ICAR integrates an Image Complexity Classifier (ICC), powered by ConvNeXt-IC, with adaptive ViT-L/14 processing.
 Figure~\ref{fig:ICAR} shows the architecture: simple images exit early at layers 8, 12, 16, or 20, while complex images process through all 24 layers.
 The approach applies dual-path training to produce compatible embeddings from both paths in the same semantic space, addressing the cross-modal alignment challenge in vision-language retrieval.